What Is Alcoholism?

 15. Many Traditional Methods of “Supporting” Alcoholics Are Not Beneficial

-Examples of support can include: disposing of their alcohol, making excuses for their drinking, and drinking with them so that they are not isolated.
-Different treatment methods work for different people, but the person has to learn to be accountable for their actions.
+Some examples of “traditional” support can include: disposing of their alcohol, making excuses for their drinking, and drinking with them so they are not isolated.
+However, if someone is actually suffering from addiction, these behaviors may do just the opposite of support: enable them to keep drinking.

 Soberlink alcohol monitoring technology is a comprehensive system that can help individuals and their families struggling with AUD.
 With an accountability tool like Soberlink that combines facial recognition, tamper detection, and real-time results into an alcohol testing device, individuals with AUD can provide documented proof of sobriety to their Recovery Circle, helping to rebuild trust and foster healthy relationships.
-Thanks to the innovative system, loved ones can rest assured that the person is safe, sober, and taking small steps each day to replace bad habits with good ones, and improve their life.
+Thanks to the innovative system, loved ones can rest assured that the person is safe, sober, and taking small steps each day to replace bad habits with good ones and improve their life.